vinayak42/docs.konghq.com/app/enterprise/0.31-x/getting-started/quickstart.md

 # 5-minute Quickstart

-In this section, you'll learn how to manage your Kong Enterprise Edition (EE) instance.
+In this section, you'll learn how to manage your Kong Enterprise instance.
 First you'll start Kong to give you access to the RESTful Admin API and an easy-to-use Admin GUI, through which you'll manage your APIs, consumers, and more.
 Configuration changes made through the Admin API and GUI is stored in Kong's [datastore][datastore-section]